-Dr. Drossman answers common questions on functional dyspepsia along with special guest, Professor Jan Tack, MD, who is incoming President of the Rome Foundation.
+Dr. Drossman answers common questions on functional dyspepsia along with special guest, Professor Jan Tack, MD, President of the Rome Foundation.
 Dr. Tack is currently a Head of Clinic in the Department of Gastroenterology, a Professor in Internal Medicine and head of the Department of Clinical and Experimental medicine at the University of Leuven, and a principal researcher in TARGID (the Translational Research Center for Gastrointestinal Disorders) at the University of Leuven in Belgium.

 Some of the key points you will learn from this video include:

 - Functional dyspepsia is a condition characterized by symptoms that originate from the stomach region, with normal endoscopy.

 - It can be considered the equivalent to irritable bowel syndrome in the upper part of the gastrointestinal tract.

 - Functional dyspepsia patients have one or more of four typical symptoms: early satiation (inability to finish a normal sized meal), excessive fullness after a meal or pain or burning in the stomach region; gastroscopy is normal.

 - Many patients also experience bloating, nausea and belching.

 - Functional dyspepsia is highly prevalent, affecting up to 10% of the adult population.

 - Symptoms seem to originate from disordered motility (contractions) of the stomach or from increased sensitivity of the stomach to a variety of stimuli.

 - Treatment uses different approaches, such as acid suppressive drugs, drugs that modify gastric motor function (prokinetics) or neuromodulators that decrease sensitivity of the stomach.